urrri/ng-md-theme-loader/README.md

-# AngularJS Material Custom Theme loader for [webpack](http://webpack.github.io/)
+# AngularJS Material Theme custom CSS loader for [webpack](http://webpack.github.io/)

-Adds your AngularJS Material custom theme css into your webpack Javascript Bundle.
+Adds your AngularJS Material theme custom CSS into your webpack Javascript Bundle.

-ng-md-theme-loader does not minify or process your css at all, and instead uses standard loaders such as [sass-loader](https://github.com/webpack-contrib/sass-loader).
+ng-md-theme-loader does not minify or process your CSS at all, and instead uses standard loaders such as [sass-loader](https://github.com/webpack-contrib/sass-loader).
 This gives you enough flexibility to pick and choose your loaders.

 ## Install